General Foundations of Data

 • justify their results with quantitative data.

-In the mathematics curriculum, data management and probability are in a single strand.
+In the Mathematics Curriculum, data management and probability are in a single strand.
 These two topics are closely connected, because both involve collecting, organizing, analyzing and drawing conclusions with a degree of certainty.
 While it is possible to manage data without using probability, the opposite is not always the case, since data is essential to the calculation of probability.
 Teachers should therefore use an integrated approach to teaching the concepts of data and probability; for example, they may ask students to:

 • represent data collected from a survey or probability experiment in a table or graph and analyze it;